MeasuredStudios/jovanipink.com/content/blog/2020-07-31-python-on-windows/index.md

 category: 'blog'
 cover: './cover.jpg'
 title: 'Python on Windows'
-description: 'Sharing my current Python Dev Env for Win 10.'
+description: 'Sharing my current Python Dev Env for Win 10'
 date: '2020-07-31'
 tags: ['Python', 'Windows', 'Dev Setup']
-published: true
+published: false
 ---

+_The opinionated and easiest way to fully install a Python Dev Env on Windows 10 for Data Analysis_.

 ## Python on Windows

-> The opinionated and easiest way to fully install a Python Dev Env on Windows 10 for Data Analysis.

 ## Table of Contents